informatica-unica/smt/README.md

 SMT solvers are tools that can be used to reason about and rigorously solve different kinds of problems, involving arithmetic, arrays, bit vectors, etc. They are used in industrial applications for several tasks, such as program verification, planning, testing, etc.

 In this lesson, we introduce z3, an efficient and user-friendly  SMT solver developed by Microsoft.
 We will compare it to both user-written algorithms and LLMs on a simple task such as solving a Sudoku.
-We will also see how to use z3 to solve the Die Hard jug puzzle (a model checking problem).
+We will also see how to use z3 to solve the Die Hard jug riddle (a model checking problem).

 Finally, we will give a few exercises to experiment with the tool.